briancollins081/Bash-shell-scripts/README.md

 Created a recursive sed substitution script - so that you don't have to type each files command one by one

 Let's say you have a directory `project/charts/`. you can scan charts subfolder doing a substitution on each file within it and it's subfolders by running: `recursive-sed-substitution.sh $(pwd)/charts  string_to_search value_to_replace`

+## paginate_with_curl_nexus_component_api search and then delete component
+This script will search your nexus repo using the components api (v2) and then return the matching component id which is in turn used to delete the matched component.
+You may customize the delete part for your usecase.

+Example:

+Usage: paginate_with_curl_nexus_component_api NEXREPONAME NEXUSER NEXPASS COMPONENTNAME COMPONENTVERSION

+   Ex. paginate_with_curl_nexus_component_api demorepo demo 'pass' democomponentname democomponentversion